New COVID vaccines get FDA approval

 How many people will get the new vaccines?

-Others argue the focus should be on those at high risk because most people are still well protect against severe disease from previous vaccinations and infections.
+Others argue the focus should be on those at high risk because most people are still well protected against severe disease from previous vaccinations and infections.

 "Protection against severe disease is already quite strong so an additional booster doesn't add all that much protection," says John Moore, an immunologist at Weill Cornell Medical College in New York.
 "So it's less important for healthier people compared to people in frail health."